A brief history of CBD and hemp

 The cannabis plant is indigeneous to Central Asia, and particularly the Indian subcontinent, though its usage spreads much further.
 Archaeological records suggesting its cultivation dates back to the end of the first ice age with the birth of agriculture 10,000 to 12,000 years ago.
 As a strong, fibrous material, hemp was probably the earliest plant cultivated for textile fibre!

 There’s obviously a difference between hemp plants and CBD usage however, but even CBD usage has been recorded several thousand years ago.
-It’s hard to pinpoint the first time cannabis would have been used for something other than textiles, but in 2737 BC there was the first documented use of cannabis-derived medicine by Chinese Emperor Sheng Nung.
+It’s hard to pinpoint the first time cannabis would have been used for something other than textiles, but in 2737 BC there was the first documented use of a cannabis-derived product by Chinese Emperor Sheng Nung.
 Rather than CBD oils, he drank cannabis-infused tea!

 Moving to the more modern era, hemp was until very recently considered an essential crop.
 King Henry VIII actually fined farmers for not growing industrial hemp in 1533!
 Then, nearly a hundred years later in 1619, settlers in Virginia made it illegal not to grow hemp.
 Given the plant’s illegality now in some parts of the world, it’s hard to imagine how integral it was seen to everyday life.
 At Vitality CBD, we’re happy to be bringing it back to prominence.